-Short-term disability insurance pays a portion of your income if you can't earn a living due to an accident or illness that didn't happen at work.
-If you are hurt on the job, workers’ compensation should pay your medical bills and also provide income.
-If you have an illness such as cancer or heart disease, or you are injured outside of work, short-term disability insurance can replace up to 70% of your base pay for up to one year.
+Short-term disability insurance pays part of your income if you can't earn a living due to an accident or illness that didn't happen at work.
+If you are hurt on the job, workers' compensation should pay your medical bills and also provide income.
+If you have an illness such as cancer or heart disease or are injured outside of work, short-term disability insurance can replace up to 70% of your base pay for up to one year.

 Workers have choices between short-term coverage they can get through their job and a private policy.
 A handful of states mandate that most employers provide coverage for full-time workers.
 States that require it include New York, New Jersey, Hawaii, and Rhode Island.
 If you don't live in one of these states, it's smart to shop around for disability coverage.